How to think of it?

 In the martial arts, everything you do should conceptually start here.

-you're at, try listening harder.
-Think about exploring meditation as an adjunct to this new path of awareness.
-Are
+Underneath it all, can you hear the cosmic engine whispering "OM?”
+No?
+Then stay where you're at, try listening harder.
+Think about exploring meditation as an adjunct to this new path of

 awareness.
 Are you ready to move now?
 Before you pick up your leg, ask yourself if you know with certainty that you can lift the leg and maintain perfect balance.
 Don't move or continue until